linuxconsultantsireland/check_btcpool/README.md

 check_btcpool
 =============

-Nagios plugin to monitor your hashrate on a number of bitcoin and litecoin mining pools
+Nagios plugin to monitor your hashrate on a number of bitcoin and litecoin mining pools.
+Current supportes btcguild, coinhuntr, coinotron & bitcoin.cz mining pools.

 Usage
 =====